get-set-fetch/scraper/README.md

   }
 }
 ```
 The above plugin checks if a web resource is already loaded and is of html type.
 If these test conditions are met, it extracts a page excerpt using `@mozilla/readability` library.
-It runs in browser due to its `domRead` option set to `true`.
+It runs in browser due to its `domRead` option set to `true`. `content` is a predefined property at [Resource](#storage) level with a `string[][]` type.
+Think of it as data rows with each row containing one or multiple entries.
+When extracting excerpts from a web page, there is only one row and it contains a single excerpt element.

 Prior to scraping the plugin needs to be registered.
 ```js